 |ACCT 7385||Fraud Examination||

-Students will learn how and why occupational fraud is committed, how fraudulent conduct can be deterred, and how allegations of fraud should be investigated and resolved and why it is important to understand the “red flags” of fraud.
-Classes will be interactive with students working through case, developing investigative strategies, and seeking to prove how fraud was committed.
+This course covers how and why occupational fraud is committed, how fraudulent conduct can be deterred, how allegations of fraud should be investigated and resolved and why it is important to understand the “red flags” of fraud.

 |GENB 7304||Business Ethics for Accountants||

-Course examines ethics from a professional’s perspective with a focus on origins of ethics and basis for various ethical perspectives, modern day ethical decision making and behavior, and the laws rules, and guidelines that govern the accounting professional.
-Course is a requirement for CPA eligibility in the State of Texas.
+This course examines ethics from a professional’s perspective with a focus on origins of ethics and basis for various ethical perspectives, modern day ethical decision making and behavior, and the laws that govern the accounting professional.

 |GENB 7305||Commercial Law||